 12 March 2020

-More than 50 BLENNZ Homai Campus students were to have attended the performance on Thursday 19 March.
+More than 50 BLENNZ Homai Campus students were to have attended the performance on Thursday 19 March but this has cancelled because of COVID-19.
 It follows Taki Rua’s audio described performance last year of Te Kuia me te Pūngāwerewere, a play based on Patricia Grace’s classic picture book The Kuia and the Spider.

 Audio description is a commentary for blind and low vision audience members that describes the visual elements of a performance.
 In a play, it describes what is happening in between the dialogue or songs: for example, the setting, the costumes, facial expressions and movement across the stage.

 At the BLENNZ performance, students can choose to listen to what’s happening in either te reo Māori or in English.
 Two audio describers will describe the action using a stenomask (a hand-held microphone).
 This will be transmitted to wireless receivers and headsets worn by the children.

 Bilingual audio description

 Jamus Webster was to have described the action in te reo Māori and Nicola Owen of Audio Described Aotearoa the English description.

 Blind and Low Vision Education Network NZ (BLENNZ) is a national network of educational services for children and young people who are kāpō (blind), deafblind or have low vision.